Clydesdale Horse Exhibition

 A Clydesdale foal can weigh 110 to 180 pounds.

-A Clydesdale horse may grow as tall as 19 hands, which is about 6 feet 4 inches, and weigh from 1,600 to 2,400 pounds.
+A Clydesdale horse may grow as tall as 19 hands, about 6 feet 4 inches, and weigh 1,600 to 2,400 pounds.
 An adult Clydesdale can eat 25 to 50 pounds of hay each day.
-The Clydesdale geldings that pull the Budweiser wagons must be 18 hands tall, and a bay color with 4 white legs and a white blaze.
-However, Clydesdales can also be black or sorrel and many have splashes of white on their hips, sides, and upper legs.
+The Clydesdale geldings that pull the Budweiser wagons must be 18 hands tall and a bay color with four white legs and a white blaze.
+However, Clydesdales can also be black or sorrel, and many have splashes of white on their hips, sides, and upper legs.
 The long flowing hair running down their lower leg is called feather.
-Early on breeders noticed that horses with long silky feather had good joints and remained sound throughout a long working life.
+Early on, breeders noticed horses with long silky feather had good joints and remained sound throughout a long working life.
 Twenty is considered a long life for a Clydesdale.

 At its peak in the early twentieth century, Scotland had around 140,000 farm horses plus an unknown number in towns and cities, most of which were Clydesdales.
-Their number first began to decline when the army conscripted many to serve in the First World War.
+Their number declined when the army conscripted many to serve in the First World War.
 After the Second World War, fewer and fewer horses were bred for farm work as the more modern tractor became popular.
-Numbers slowly dwindled until the breed was finally listed as a rare breed during the 1960’s.
+Numbers slowly dwindled until the breed was finally listed as rare during the 1960s.
 Since then, their numbers have increased in part due to the efforts of breed societies in Scotland, the United States, Canada, and Australia.
 Today, over 600 foals are registered each year in the United States.

-At Morning View Farm, all the farm work is done with horses, there are no tractors.
-The farm is in Clayton, WA, which is about 30 miles north of Spokane.
-Their busiest season is summer, when the Clydesdales can be seen mowing, raking and baling hay most days of the week.
-During other seasons, the horses are used to skid firewood, plow snow, and till the soil.
+At Morning View Farm, all the farm work is done with horses; no tractors exist.
+The farm is in Clayton, WA, about 30 miles north of Spokane.
+Their busiest season is summer when you can see the Clydesdales mowing, raking, and baling hay most days of the week.
+The horses skid firewood, plow snow, and till the soil during other seasons.

 A Clydesdale foal can weigh 110 to 180 pounds.

-A Clydesdale horse may grow as tall as 19 hands, which is about 6 feet 4 inches, and weigh from 1,600 to 2,400 pounds.
+A Clydesdale horse may grow as tall as 19 hands, about 6 feet 4 inches, and weigh 1,600 to 2,400 pounds.
 An adult Clydesdale can eat 25 to 50 pounds of hay each day.
-The Clydesdale geldings that pull the Budweiser wagons must be 18 hands tall, and a bay color with 4 white legs and a white blaze.
-However, Clydesdales can also be black or sorrel and many have splashes of white on their hips, sides, and upper legs.
+The Clydesdale geldings that pull the Budweiser wagons must be 18 hands tall and a bay color with four white legs and a white blaze.
+However, Clydesdales can also be black or sorrel, and many have splashes of white on their hips, sides, and upper legs.
 The long flowing hair running down their lower leg is called feather.
-Early on breeders noticed that horses with long silky feather had good joints and remained sound throughout a long working life.
+Early on, breeders noticed horses with long silky feather had good joints and remained sound throughout a long working life.
 Twenty is considered a long life for a Clydesdale.

 At its peak in the early twentieth century, Scotland had around 140,000 farm horses plus an unknown number in towns and cities, most of which were Clydesdales.
-Their number first began to decline when the army conscripted many to serve in the First World War.
+Their number declined when the army conscripted many to serve in the First World War.
 After the Second World War, fewer and fewer horses were bred for farm work as the more modern tractor became popular.
-Numbers slowly dwindled until the breed was finally listed as a rare breed during the 1960’s.
+Numbers slowly dwindled until the breed was finally listed as rare during the 1960s.
 Since then, their numbers have increased in part due to the efforts of breed societies in Scotland, the United States, Canada, and Australia.
 Today, over 600 foals are registered each year in the United States.

-At Morning View Farm, all the farm work is done with horses, there are no tractors.
-The farm is in Clayton, WA, which is about 30 miles north of Spokane.
-Their busiest season is summer, when the Clydesdales can be seen mowing, raking and baling hay most days of the week.
-During other seasons, the horses are used to skid firewood, plow snow, and till the soil.
+At Morning View Farm, all the farm work is done with horses; no tractors exist.
+The farm is in Clayton, WA, about 30 miles north of Spokane.
+Their busiest season is summer when you can see the Clydesdales mowing, raking, and baling hay most days of the week.
+The horses skid firewood, plow snow, and till the soil during other seasons.